-According to EO 1064, the CSU policy on internships, “each campus is required to develop, implement, maintain and publish a student internship policy governing internships where the university makes the placement.”
+According to CSU Executive Order 1064 on student internships, “each campus is required to develop, implement, maintain and publish a student internship policy governing internships where the university makes the placement.”

-- Educationally related work experiences that do not receive academic credit, such as summer employment related to a student's academic program
+- Educationally related work experiences that do not receive academic credit, such as summer employment related to a student's academic program.

-- Teacher preparation placements or clinical placements such as those for social work, nursing, counseling, physical therapy, or occupational therapy
+- Teacher preparation placements or clinical placements such as those for social work, nursing, counseling, physical therapy, or occupational therapy.

 Under this policy, the responsibilities of the Department shall include:

-- Ensuring that students sign the University Release Agreement (see University Release Agreement webpage)
+- Ensuring that students sign the University Release Agreement (see "University Waiver of Liability and Release Agreement" webpage).

-- Ensuring that the student, internship site supervisor and university representative all sign a Learning Agreement form, which includes emergency contact information and addresses the work to be provided by the student, the learning outcomes, and the placement logistics, including hours and pay.
-See Internship Learning Agreement Outline (pdf).
+- Ensuring that the student, internship and supervisor and university representative all sign a Learning Agreement form, which includes emergency contact information and addresses the work to be provided by the student, the learning outcomes, and the placement logistics including hours and pay.
+See "Internship Learning Agreement Outline" (PDF).

-- Instituting a procedure for orienting students before the beginning of an internship, which shall include conduct expectations as well as health and safety instructions
+- Instituting a procedure for orienting students before the beginning of an internship, which shall include conduct expectations as well as health and safety instructions.

 - Preparing a standard form of internship learning agreement to be used by each department.
-See Internship Learning Agreement Outline (pdf).
+See "Internship Learning Agreement Outine" (PDF).

-- Designating an internship coordinator responsible for the implementation, compliance, and reporting of this policy
+- Designating an internship coordinator responsible for the implementation, compliance and reporting of this policy.

-- Ensuring departmental compliance with this internship policy
+- Ensuring departmental compliance with this internship policy.

 The responsibilities of the University shall include:

-- Establishing academic policies for initiating an internship
+- Establishing academic policies for initiating an internship.

-- Establishing criteria for awarding academic credit
+- Establishing criteria for awarding academic credit.

-- Establishing policies for student compensation, if applicable
+- Establishing policies for student compensation, if applicable.